How to Conduct a Meeting Audit in 7 Steps: A Guide for Leaders

 If not, it may be time to consider why it’s taking place at all.
 Could it have been an email?
 Or maybe even a direct message to the attendees?

-4 Analyze the agenda
+4 Analyze the meeting agendas

 Meetings with a purpose and an outcome usually come with a fully built-out and robust meeting agenda.
-As you go about the meeting audit, these agendas should be looked at and even compared to each other.
+As you go about the audit, these agendas should be looked at and even compared to each other.

 Find out which agendas come with the slide deck attached, meeting roles specified, and the most important questions to consider ahead of time, and which feel like they’re missing some need-to-know information.
-At the end of the day, a meeting will always be unproductive and ineffective without an agenda, so the ones without one need to go!
+You may even find that some teams or meeting types are more likely to use agendas than others.

 5 Find potential changes and improvements